 Fun Factory

-These artists are widely referenced in Eurodance encyclopedias and retrospectives.
+These artists are widely referenced in Eurodance encyclopedia and retrospectives.

 Yes - although no longer mainstream, Eurodance remains active through: